microsoft/TouchDevelop-backend/docs/streams.md

 * 32 fields per stream max
 * At most 1 post per stream per minute (bursts of up to 60 every hour acceptable)
 * Similarly, for queries
+* At most 1 api request from an IP per 2 seconds

+## Error responses

+All endpoints describe here return HTTP 200 on success.

+In case you exceed throttling limit they return HTTP 429.
+It applies to creating streams, posting data, and querying.
+In case you're just a few seconds over the throttling limit, the server will block for these few seconds and then return HTTP 200.

+If you exceed the 50MB quota, you'll get HTTP 412 when posting data.

+HTTP 400 signals various error with the input request.
+Inspect JSON response for exact error message.